synw/django-mqueue/docs/usage/hooks.rst

 Create a file : ``mymodule.mqueue_hook.py``

-Declare your hook and config in settings as above:
+Declare your hook and config in settings:

 ::